software-research-llc/software-research-llc.github.io/about.md

 The owner, Murray Miron, is always happy to answer questions or offer occasional advice free of charge;
 more involved projects are assessed on a case by case basis.
 Feel free to <a href="mailto:info@srllc.org">reach out!</a>

-Our logo was designed by a machine learning algorithm, and hosting for the site is provided by Github; if you'd like to look us up, the company [DUNS number][] is 117084578 and our [CAGE code][] is 8C0H3.

 Please see our non-discrimination notice [here][].

 [here]: /forms_mis772_3.pdf